jeffelin/AI-ML-Python-Learning/README.md

 # ML Projects To Do

+**ecause projects are becoming more advanced and this repo is becoming more complex, new projects will be moved into their own repos**

 I am working on learning and applying AI programs.
 Most of the work here is open sourced and done with the help of prev. creators.
 I played with a lot of the programs.
 All credits are attached within specific applications.
 I am also working on my Beginner AI Book!

 - Technique: 5-10 small projects (<60 minutes>) in this github + 1 big independent project (>2 hours) every 2 weeks in indivdual githubs